nextgis/docs_data/source/cs_change.rst

 How to change coordinate reference system of the data
 ===========================

-* `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON format.
+* `Order data <https://data.nextgis.com/en/>`_ for your area of interest, e.g. in GeoJSON (QGIS) format.
-* Wait for email with download link, download and unpack archive with data.
+* Wait for an email with the download link.
+Download and unpack the data.
-* Import target layer, which coordinate reference system you want to change, into one of the GIS (as an example, below is the case for `NextGIS QGIS <https://nextgis.com/nextgis-qgis/>`_).
+* Import the target layer, which coordinate reference system you'd like to change, in `QGIS <https://qgis.org/en/site/forusers/download.html>`_.
 * Right-click on a target layer in Layers Panel, select option “Save as…”.
 Thus you’ll create a copy of the layer, but in desired coordinate reference system.

 .. figure:: _static/cs_change1.png